Aaron Falzon

-Aaron Michael Falzon (born May 19, 1996) is a Maltese professional basketball player for Mulhouse Basket Agglomération of the Nationale Masculine 1.
+Aaron Michael Falzon (born May 19, 1996) is a Maltese professional basketball player for Besancon Avenir Comtois (BesAC) of the Nationale Masculine 1.
 He also plays on the Malta national basketball team.
 He played college basketball for the Northwestern Wildcats and Quinnipiac Bobcats.

 High school career

 Falzon graduated from Northfield Mount Hermon School in 2015.
 As a senior, he was named NEPSAC AAA player of the year.
 He led NMH to a 26–9 record and averaged 17.7 points per game while grabbing 6.1 rebounds per game.
 He also made 114 3-pointers during his senior year.

 Recruiting

 Falzon finished high school as a 4-star recruit and the 75th ranked player in the class of 2015 according to ESPN.